 We spent our evenings walking through the city window shopping and enjoying some true Icelandic meals (I passed on the minke whale).
 Their portion sizes are definitely smaller than you will find in the States (I thought I was going to die when I asked the waitress for ketchup and she brought me out a teaspoon worth in a tiny ramekin, are you kidding me!).

 Our hotel was also located in Reykjavik.
 It was called the Reykjavik Lights Hotel.
 We payed about $100 a night and were very happy with it.
 They offer free breakfast and wifi.
 The breakfast was REALLY good and the location was perfect.
-Book the same hotel we stayed in here.
+Book our same hotel here on booking.com.